 - Asking for feedback so you can improve.

 Professional conduct and a positive attitude are expectations of most workplaces:

 - Be considerate and polite, even when dealing with someone difficult

 - Be friendly but not overly familiar (one should limit socializing to ensure the work gets done)

 - Demonstrate an attitude that is committed, reliable, pleasant, positive, and helpful.
 For example, if you’re not busy, ask your supervisor if there’s something you could be working on.

-Adapting to the workplace culture is a sign that you can be positive contributor to the team and to organizational goals, rather than a potential source of conflict and friction.
+Adapting to the workplace culture is a sign that you can be a positive contributor to the team and organizational goals, rather than a potential source of conflict and friction.
 This includes displaying a number of positive behaviours, such as:

 - Being punctual

 - Showing up reliably and making proactive contact if, for example, you are sick

 - Following protocols, for example when and how often to check in with your supervisor